ritonglue/go-stock/README.md

 - LIFO accounting (Last In Last Out)
 - PRMP (Prix de Revient Moyen Pondéré) (Average Cost ?)

-This library uses the JavaMoney API (JSR 354)
+This library uses the JavaMoney API (JSR 354).
+You have to provide and implementation such as Moneta.

 It's also possible to modify the value of the stock.

 The trades must be ordered in time ascending order.

+Rouding is taken into account.
+For example, you can buy 3 items at 100.00 euros and sell them one by one.
+The first item is sold at 33.33 euros.
+The second at 33.34 euros and the last one at 33.33 euros.

 ## Table of Contents
 1. [Maven Dependency](#maven-dependency)